userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 ## Requirements

-A POSIX compatible OS (Linux, MacOS, ...) and a C++17 compatible compiler are required (GCC-8 or above, Clang-9 or above) to build the userver.
+A x86 or x86_64 POSIX compatible OS (Linux, MacOS, ...) and a C++17 compatible compiler (GCC-8 or above, Clang-9 or above) are required to build the userver.

 ## Download

 Download and extract the latest release from https://github.com/userver-framework/userver

 ## CMake options